 Now what is really interesting is that this archetypal story he distilled can actually serve as a blueprint for our own lives as well.
 We go through many of these same stages of the Hero’s Journey and making yourself familiar with this blueprint can really help you make sense of your own journey in life.

 In the model here, one cycle in the hero’s journey goes through 12 different stages.
 The inner cycle represents the more classical hero’s journey as described by Campbell, the outer cycle follows the idea of meeting obstacles/problems in life and how to journey through life and go about facing and mastering them.
 I would recommend reading the book of Joseph Campbell himself or one or more books that have been inspired by his work.
-But just to give a bit of an idea a short explanation is given for each of the 12 steps from the model above.
+This video gives a nice insight as well.

 Source for these 12 steps is Movie Outline.